-Performing identities is a series of wet collodion passport-looking tintypes that revisits this historically significant photographic process to address links between, photography, identity and colonialism, specifically looking at how photographic archives have contributed to the construction of national identities and the consequent notions of us and the other.
+Performing identities is a series of wet collodion passport-looking tintypes revisiting this historically significant photographic process to address links between, photography, identity and colonialism, specifically looking at how photographic archives contributed to the construction of national identities and the development of otherness.

-Almudena launched the call in her social network knowing that this way she could reach participants with an interest in contemporary art and will be more likely to benefit from the rare opportunity of learning about the collodion process and having a tintype portrait.
+I launched the call in my social network knowing that this way I could reach participants with an interest in contemporary art, probably interested in the rare opportunity to learn about the collodion process and having a tintype portrait.

 Performing identities has been displayed at The Photographers' Gallery, London (UK), at Château Lamazière, Paris (FR), Le Centquatre-Paris in Paris with Festival Circulation(s), at Four Corners Gallery, London (UK), and at Studio BONG Gallery, Florence (IT).
-It has been featured at Photomonitor, Radio France Internationale, Yogurt Magazine, L'Oeil de La Photographie, Le Quotidien de l'Art, Art Visions and other media.
-Project participants’ have also been involved in the consumption of the artwork in these places.
+It has been featured at Photomonitor, Radio France Internationale, Yogurt Magazine, L'Oeil de La Photographie, Le Quotidien de l'Art, Art Visions and other media. .